Momentum-Team-10/python-word-frequency-djyasin/README.md

 To calculate the frequency of words, you must:

-- remove punctuation
+- remove punctuation DONE
-- normalize all words to lowercase
+- normalize all words to lowercase DONE
 - remove "stop words" -- words used so frequently they are ignored
 - go through the file word by word and keep a count of how often each word is used